 Though the Jat communities here primarily speak Kutchi, Ameen, around 55, speaks fluent Hindi, which he says he learnt by listening to the radio.
 Unlike many Fakirani Jats, Ameen and his family don’t live in pakkhas (temporary houses made of reed grass, jute, rope and wood).
 They sleep in the open, under the skies.

-But despite these problems Ayub Ameen, like many of his community, says he is happy: “At the end of the day, we get roti and camel’s milk, we have that and go to sleep.”
+Despite these problems, Ayub Ameen, like many of his community, says he is happy: “At the end of the day, we get roti and camel’s milk.
+We have that and go to sleep.”

 Sincere thanks to everyone at Sahajeevan, a Bhuj-based trust and non-governmental organisation that works with maldhari, and to Hardika Dayalani, my creative collaborator and friend, who introduced me to the nomadic culture of Kachchh.